 The tool is assigned to the exposed tray slot.

-5. Select Tray FWD or Tray REV.
+- Select Tray FWD or Tray REV. The tray moves to the next slot location.

-The tray moves to the next slot location.
+- Select Retract.

-6. Select Retract.
+The tray returns to the machining position.

 Manually Unload a Tool From the Tool Tray